icexelloss/spark/docs/pyspark-pandas-udf.md

 Overlapping windows is defined by using `rangeBetween` or `rowsBetween`.
 With overlapping windows, each row in the original table has a different window.

 #### Overlapping windows (Scalar)
-In this example, the udf takes one or more pd.Series of the same size as input, and returns a scalar value.
-The return value is added toeach row of the window.
+In this example, the udf takes one or more `pandas.Series` of the same size, and returns a scalar value.
+The return value is added to each row of the window.
 ```

 w = Window.partitionBy('id').orderBy('time').rangeBetween(-200, 0)

-@pandas_udf(Scalar, DoubleType())
+@pandas_udf(DoubleType())
 def ema_udf(v1):
     return v1.ewm(alpha=0.5).mean().iloc[-1]